-Lists like this are subjective – the magnificence and attractiveness of waterfalls cannot be measured and each can have his own criteria.
+Lists like this are subjective – the magnificence and attractiveness of waterfalls cannot be measured and each can have its own criteria.
 Wondermondo has selected the top 10 waterfalls of the world based on the following criteria:

-Significant height.
+- Significant height.
 The waterfall of top-class needs to have a pronounced fall – at least some 50 meters.
 Of course, the taller – the better!

-Plunge – free fall of water through the air.
-There are countless waterfalls in the world which slide down along steep cliffsides.
+- Plunge – free fall of water through the air.
+There are countless waterfalls in the world that slide down along steep cliffsides.
 COUNTLESS.
 After the rain in every mountainous region of the world, thousands of such waterfalls are forming.
 Many researchers try to count them all (hopeless, IMHO) and, indeed, often these waterfalls are very impressive!
 But classical waterfall forms a plunge – at least Wondermondo considers that this is a feature of a truly great waterfall;

-Amount of water – at least for some time throughout the year.
+- Amount of water – at least for some time throughout the year.
 Well, a waterfall is great if there is falling lots of water!

-Width – obviously!
-A wide screen of falling water is a lot more impressive than numerous smaller, divided streams;
+- Width – obviously!
+A widescreen of falling water is a lot more impressive than numerous smaller, divided streams;

-Scenery and visibility – truly great waterfall will have great scenery around it and most do.
+- Scenery and visibility – truly great waterfall will have great scenery around it and most do.
 After all, for a waterfall are needed mountains or at least an escarpment.
-More problematic could be visibility – there are waterfalls which are hidden in the forest or in deep ravines and their full height is very hard to see.
-Such waterfall is, for example, Trou de Fer in Réunion: it is 725 m tall but it is hard to see the whole waterfall even from drone.
+More problematic could be visibility – there are waterfalls that are hidden in the forest or in deep ravines and their full height is very hard to see.
+Such waterfall is, for example, Trou de Fer in Réunion: it is 725 m tall but it is hard to see the whole waterfall even from a drone.